qrzn23/min/wip/magick/content.md

 only perceive by our instruments.

-3) We can influence other Beings, conscious or no, as lion- tamers, gardeners, etc. ; and are influenced by them, as bv storms, bacilli, etc.
+3) We can influence other Beings, conscious or no, as lion- tamers, gardeners, etc.; and are influenced by them, as bv storms, bacilli, etc.

 4) There is an apparent gap between our senses and their